Hennessey F5 Venom: Forget 300 mph, aiming for 311 mph; challengers welcome

 Hennessey Venom F5

 The race to 300 mph is officially on.
-Hennessey Performance Engineering plans to begin testing an F5 Venom prototype in 2019, and hopes to run high-speed validation testing by the end of 2019.
-The 300-mph mark isn't the goal; it's just the first step.

-In an interview with Motor Authority, company founder and CEO John Hennessey said, "We believe our car is capable of going well beyond 300 mph."
+Hennessey Performance Engineering plans to begin testing an F5 Venom prototype in 2019, with high-speed validation testing by the end of that year.
+"We believe our car is capable of going well beyond 300 mph," CEO John Hennessey said.

 What will enable the F5 Venom to achieve such a lofty goal?

 The F5 Venom will be slippery (for a supercar) with a drag coefficient of 0.33.
 A 7.6-liter twin-turbo V-8 will blast it toward the 300-mph barrier.
-The engine is said to be capable of 1,600 horsepower and 1,300 pound-feet of torque, but Hennessey says it might not even require that much power to hit the mark.
+The engine is said to be capable of 1,600 horsepower and 1,300 pound-feet of torque, but Hennessey said it might not even require that much power to hit the mark.

-"Currently our CFD testing and our engineers tell us we need about 1,520 horsepower to break 300," Hennessey explained.
+"Currently our CFD testing and our engineers tell us we need about 1,520 horsepower to break 300," Hennessey said.
 The engine has been tested to more than 2,000 horsepower, but there are no plans to go that far any time soon.

 Hennessey confirmed to Motor Authority that customer cars will be delivered with the same final power output rating as the record car, whatever that might be.